-You can go down to the water and visit Pier 21 to watch a film on the Galveston Storm of 1900, the deadliest natural disaster in U.S. history, or a film on Jean Laffite, a famous pirate of the 1800s that made Galveston Island the base of his operations.
+Travel down to the water and visit Pier 21 to watch a film at Pier 21 Theater on the Galveston Storm of 1900, the deadliest natural disaster in U.S. history, or a film on Jean Laffite, a famous pirate of the 1800s that made Galveston Island the base of his operations.
 You can also walk next door to Pier 22 to visit Galveston’s Tall Ship, the Elissa, a three-masted sailing ship built in Scotland in 1877 that is still seaworthy to this day.
-You can walk the decks of this barque and imagine what life was like as a sailor in the bygone era of vast sailing ships.
-Or you can hop onboard a Harbor Tour motorboat to see dolphins and learn more about the history and commercial activity along Galveston Harbor, once the commercial hub for the Strand, dubbed the “Wallstreet of the Southwest”.
+Walk the decks of this barque and imagine what life was like as a sailor in the bygone era of vast sailing ships.
+Or you can hop onboard a Harbor Tour motorboat to see dolphins and learn more about the history and commercial activity along Galveston Harbor.
+This was once the commercial hub for the Strand, dubbed the “Wallstreet of the Southwest”.

 For a quick look at some of the things The Strand has to offer, watch this short video!

 Postoffice District is located right by The Strand and also offers so much downtown activities, shopping, and entertainment.
 Watch our video to learn more about this area.